 - XCOM: Enemy Unknown has an achievement named "Bubonic", which can only be earned by playing online against someone who already has it.

-- Splatoon and Splatoon 2, it's possible to order pieces of clothing gear from the other players in your plaza.
+- In the Splatoon games, it's possible to order pieces of clothing gear from the other players in your plaza.
 Upon placing an order, you'll be able to purchase a copy of that gear item from Spyke or Murch the following day.
-While this system does have its limitations — some items that are obtained as part of promotional events or unlocked in the single-player campaign cannot be ordered — several gear items that would otherwise be unobtainable Temporary Online Content can still be acquired through this method.
+While this system does have its limitations — some items that are obtained as part of promotional events or unlocked in the single-player campaigns cannot be ordered — several gear items that would otherwise be unobtainable Temporary Online Content can still be acquired through this method.

 - In Dragon Cave: